 Best Animal Kingdom Attractions & Ride Guide

-This guide for Disney’s Animal Kingdom includes headliners and smaller attractions, plus shows and animal exhibits.
-It also includes Animal Kingdom FastPass+ recommendations for planning purposes.
+This covers everything from popular thrill rides to smaller attractions, plus shows and animal exhibits.
 Despite Animal Kingdom’s “half day park” reputation, there’s a lot to do.
 Be warned that this list of Animal Kingdom attractions is deceptive: it appears short, but many of these shows and trails take a lot of time to complete.
 If you go at a slow pace or stop for table service meals, you’ll have a full day in the park.

 The “half day park” reputation comes from those who don’t give Animal Kingdom’s trails and exhibits their due.
-In fairness, it took me a long time to discover the beauty of Animal Kingdom, but I finally admitted being wrong about Animal Kingdom in this blog post.
-Animal Kingdom now features more nighttime offerings and the bioluminescence of Pandora, which means it’s now a full day park for just about everyone.
+In fairness, it took me a long time to discover the beauty of Animal Kingdom, but I admitted to being wrong about Animal Kingdom.
+While its nighttime spectacular has been retired, Animal Kingdom now features more nighttime offerings and the bioluminescence of Pandora, which means it’s now a full day park for just about everyone.

 If you have children, you should also consult our full list of attractions with height requirements at Walt Disney World.
 Numerical scores are on a scale of 1 to 10, and only take into consideration overall quality relative to that specific type of attraction.
 In our ratings, we only consider how well done the attraction is, overall and within its category, when experienced by its target demographic.